 The Office of State Administrative Hearings may also establish paternity in some cases, such as in child support cases when paternity is not already established.

 A DNA test may be necessary during the paternity process.
 Parents may use the test to prove or disprove paternity.
 Anybody involved in this process may request the test, though, the person who requests it is responsible for the costs associated with it.

 Only the father may file a judicial petition seeking legitimation.
 A mother may oppose the legitimation petition by claiming the petitioner is not actually the biological father or that the father has missed his opportunity to develop his relationship with his child.

-Duluth Family Law Attorney David J. Ward Helps Establish Paternity or Legitimation
+Lawrenceville Family Law Attorney David J. Ward Helps Establish Paternity or Legitimation

 Paternity and legitimation in Georgia require following specific legal steps and filling out the right forms.
 A misstep could delay the process or hurt your chances at a successful outcome.
 Work with an attorney to make sure you follow the correct procedures, handle any challenges that arise, and accomplish the family law goals you set out to accomplish, whether that be to enforce child support, exercise child custody and visitation rights, etc.

 At the Ward Law Firm, we treat each paternity and legitimation case with the individualized attention and care it deserves.
-Call us at 770-383-1973 for more information or fill out our online contact form to schedule a REAL Case Analysis with family law attorney in Duluth, David J. Ward.
+Call us at 770-383-1973 for more information or fill out our online contact form to schedule a REAL Case Analysis with family law attorney in Lawrenceville, David J. Ward.